 They also have a lecture series on UngerleiderFund.org where they host experts in palliative care to come in on a quarterly basis as they talk about various components.
 Also, understand that palliative care works the best when patients get an early referral.
 For instance, the patient has been diagnosed with late stage cancer or advanced heart disease or liver failure.
 There's a team that can work alongside the primary medical team to offer an extra layer of support for patients and families.

 To Shoshana, it's a no-brainer.
-Who wouldn't want an extra layer of support from a team which is what palliative care is all about.
+Who wouldn't want an extra layer of support from a team?
+This is what palliative care is all about.
 It's not about saying you're dying or things will be taken away from you.

 [31:20] Talk About Cost and Insurance Coverage